johnsl01/Multi-Clip2/README.md

 commonly used strings for repetitave actions, for example.

-And a further more complex enhancement would be to store different clipboard content types so Word, Excel or other complex content can be pasted in without loosing the formatting and other non-text content.
+And a further more complex enhancement would be to store different clipboard content types so Word, Excel or other complex content can be pasted in without losing the formatting and other non-text content.